RazoBeckett/Basic-C-Programs/README.md

 # Basic-C-Programs
 These are basic C programs which i made ...
 You Can Use them ;

+You can make changes;

-can make changes its copyright free;
+its copyright free;